What makes a PPC campaign successful?

 To begin your list, consider each of these categories and how they align with your campaign goals.
 Which keyword category or categories make the most sense for your campaign?

 Which keywords are customers using to find your company or companies like it?
 Explore common customer social media hangouts, blogs, and forums to find out.

 Create a list for this campaign.
 You may find that you have some go-to terms that you use across campaigns.
 But keep in mind that your goals can change the keywords you choose significantly.

 How to Use Tools to Expand Your List

 Now it’s time to expand the list.
 Even if you’re an expert in the industry, you need to know what terms people are actually using to find products or services like yours.

-Even if your ads aren’t in Ads, start with a tool like Ads Keyword Planner unless the platform has a better tool for you.
+Even if your PPC account is not in Google Ads, start with a tool like Google Ads Keyword Planner unless the platform has a better tool for you.
 Or invest in a paid tool.
 You may find it very worth it.

 - Keyword Research in Keyword Planner

 A keyword planner will show you similar words you may want to add to your campaign.
 You’ll see: